 Clerk to the Governors

 Karen Hall: Having grown up in Somerset throughout the whole of my child-hood, I moved to Dorset in 1994 to make a new life with my husband Andrew.
-We have been married for 24 years and have two children, Michael and Christopher who both attended The Purbeck School.
+We have been married for 25 years and have two children, Michael and Christopher who both attended The Purbeck School.
 My eldest son is currently studying for his Master’s degree in Chemical Engineering at the University of Surrey and my youngest son has recently completed his A Levels and is currently undertaking a Degree Apprenticeship in Electrical Design with a local company.